Christopher Guard: Art

 Alongside his work in film and music Chris is an established artist.
-His work is inspired by nature and ‘our strange and paradoxical relationship with it’.
+His work is inspired by nature and 'our strange and paradoxical relationship with it'.
 His clients include British and American actors and musicians.

 Family

 Guard has two daughters from his marriage with Lesley Dunlop and one daughter with actress Cathy Shipton.

-Christopher ran the London Marathon in 1995 in aid of the ‘Save the Cottage Campaign’ and in total he has run five marathons and many half-marathons supporting Leukemia Research and the British Heart Foundation and other charities.
+Christopher ran the London Marathon in 1995 in aid of the 'Save the Cottage Campaign' and in total he has run five marathons and many half-marathons supporting Leukemia Research and the British Heart Foundation and other charities.

-He has been a committed vegetarian since childhood.
+He has been a vegetarian since childhood.